jekahk/SteamCheck_API/README.md

 ## Deployment

 I have deployd this API on a Virtual private server using [NGINX](https://www.nginx.com/) and [Gunicorn3](https://gunicorn.org/).
-The servers has a HTTPS sertificate that is made with [Certbot](https://certbot.eff.org/).
+The server has a HTTPS sertificate that is made with [Certbot](https://certbot.eff.org/).

 URL for the API is https://www.steam-check-api.xyz/